Jody Wynn: High school

-Wynn played Forward and was a four-year starter on the varsity squad.
+Wynn played forward and was a four-year starter on the varsity squad.
 She scored 16 points per game as a senior.
 In her four years, the team had a 129–6 record and won three California state championships.

 College

-Wynn graduated from the University of Southern California in 1996, earning her Bachelor's degree in Exercise Science.
-In 2000, she completed a Master's degree in Education at Pepperdine University.
+Wynn earned her bachelor's degree from the University of Southern California in 1996, and in 2000, she completed a master's degree at Pepperdine University.

 During her collegiate playing career (1993–96), the USC Trojans earned a cumulative record of 79-35 (.693).
 This team, which was headlined by notable WNBA players Lisa Leslie and Tina Thompson, won the 1994 Pac-10 Conference Championship.

 The Trojans made three consecutive NCAA Tournament appearances from 1993 to 1995.
 During this time, Wynn played under three head coaches – Marianne Stanley (1993), Cheryl Miller (1994–95) and Fred Williams (1996) – in a four-year span.
 Wynn's best statistical season was during her junior year, where she started in 27 games and averaged 8.2 points, 5.0 rebounds, and 3.0 assists per contest.
-Her senior year at USC was cut short by a career-ending ankle surgery.
+Her senior year at USC was cut short by career-ending ankle surgery.

 Coaching career

+After her playing career ended, Wynn began her coaching career at Pepperdine University.
+She stayed on the staff at Pepperdine for 8 seasons, before moving on to her alma mater, USC, where she spent an additional 5 years as an assistant coach.

+On April 7, 2009, Wynn was named head coach of the Long Beach State women's basketball program. during her tenure, Long Beach State had its first winning season in nine seasons.
+She went on to lead the team to three Women’s NIT appearances, and culminated her time in Long Beach with an NCAA tournament appearance in her 8th season at the helm.

-On April 7, 2009, Wynn was named Head Coach of the Long Beach State Women's Basketball program.
-On April 14, 2017, she was named Head Coach of the Washington Women's Basketball program.
+On April 14, 2017, she was named head coach of the Washington women's basketball program.
 Wynn was fired by the University of Washington on March 15, 2021.

+After her time in the collegiate coaching ranks, Wynn was named the basketball coach at Mater Dei High School in Santa Ana, CA, after spending one year as an assistant on the varsity staff.

 Head coaching record

 Personal life

 In 2000, Jody married Derek Wynn.
 They have two daughters.

-Before taking up basketball, Wynn competed in girls' water polo and open-water swimming events.
-Her father played American football at Occidental College under, while her mother was a U.S. Women's Amateur Golf champion.
+Before taking up basketball, Wynn competed in girls water polo and open-water swimming events.